 But does anyone really need convincing?

-Managers get a bad rep. Many companies see them as an artifact of the past, as something that needs to be deprecated and put to rest alongside with cubicles, fax machines, and those damned red staplers.
+Managers (a.k.a. formal leaders) get a bad rep. Many companies see them as an artifact of the past, as something that needs to be deprecated and put to rest alongside with cubicles, fax machines, and those damned red staplers.

 It seems like every year a new company declares its intentions to go manager-free, and every year we read stories of their attempts going awry.

 Zappos embraced holacracy and saw 18% of its staff leave.
 Google got rid of managers and then not only reversed its decision but became a thought leader on Manager Success.
 There are many more stories like these.

 Yes, it could be that businesses should wave goodbye to the sheer idea of formal leadership.
 But perhaps — and this is gonna sound crazy so just bear with us for a moment — companies need to get better at developing their leaders and setting them up for success.

 If you subscribe to the former school of thought, we won’t try to change your mind over the course of this guide; there are other resources out there that you might find helpful.

 But if you recognize the value leadership development and are looking to either implement your first ever program or augment an existing one, you are in the right place.